robbiesri/HugoBlog/content/post/gfx/api-compare-p1.md

 Now that we finally have our queue requests, we can plug that into our device request.
-There's a couple other important aspects to device creation, which include layers, extensions and features.
-We won't cover them right now, but they are each a pain in the ass.
+There's a couple other important aspects to device creation, which include layers, extensions and features (which I won't cover).

 ```cpp
 VkPhysicalDeviceFeatures2 features2 = {};